-8.5 Upon written request from the LSU Executive Vice President, Affiliates that are exempt from annual audit requirements pursuant to La.
+Upon written request from the LSU Executive Vice President, Affiliates that are exempt from annual audit requirements pursuant to La.
 R.S.
-17:3390, may be required to submit a financial audit or agreed to procedures report acceptable to the University conducted in accordance with generally accepted auditing standards by an independent professional audit or agreed to procedures report.
+17:3390, may be required to submit a financial audit or agreed to procedures report acceptable to the University conducted in accordance with generally accepted auditing standards by an independent professional auditor or, at Affiliate's option, LSU Internal Audit personnel.
 In connection with any audit or agreed to procedures conducted pursuant to this section, Affiliate shall: (a) provide its auditors with a copy of this Agreement; (b) provide its auditors with access to all documents and other information relevant to this Agreement; and, (c) represent to its auditors that except to the extent disclosed in writing, to the best of Affiliate's knowledge, information and belief, Affiliate has complied with all applicable provisions of this Agreement.